Brownieside

 Brownieside is a hamlet in Northumberland, in England.
 It is situated between Alnwick and Berwick-upon-Tweed, on the A1 a short distance to the north of North Charlton.

-From what people know from living there the Spriggs family home in the centre of the hamlet started off as a coach house and then the Masons Arms pub and when the Spriggs bought the house they decided to open up coach house B&B that closed in 2018.
-The house is 165 years old.
+Road works are underway to the A1 that connects Brownside to a junction.

 Governance

-Brownieside is in the parliamentary constituency of Berwick-upon-Tweed.
+Brownieside was in the parliamentary constituency of Berwick-upon-Tweed.
+The seat got renamed to North Northumberland (UK Parliament constituency) for the 2024 United Kingdom general election.